8 Looks We Spotted At NYFW Fall 2023 & Where To Shop Them

 New York Fashion Week just wrapped another season.
 But the street style looks keep delivering much to talk about — and shop.

 This season's street style trends were all about accessories, from mirrored handbags and inflated sunglasses that exhibit fashion's current desire to have fun after years of crisis.
-There were also viral items like MSCHF's big red boots, that went viral only last week, but — true to their fashion-minded nature — attendees took them out for a spin, puzzling onlookers and insiders alike.
+There were also viral items like MSCHF's big red boots, that were announced only last week, but — true to their fashion-minded nature — attendees took them out for a spin, puzzling onlookers and insiders alike.
 And, of course, soon-to-be trendy handbags from emerging brands like Puppets and Puppets, and Pipatchara.

 Advertisement